-In addition, the UN Convention also provides the general basis for conducting joint investigations (article19), co-operation in special investigative procedures, such as electronic surveillance, and general law-enforcement co-operation (articles 20 and 27).
-The development of domestic training programmes and the provision of technical assistance to other States in training matters are also encouraged (articles 29 and 30).
+In addition, the Organized Crime Convention also provides the general basis for conducting joint investigations (article 19), cooperation in special investigative procedures such as electronic surveillance (article 20) and law enforcement cooperation (article 27).
+The development of domestic training programmes (article 29) and the provision of technical assistance to other States in training matters (article 30) are also encouraged.